-For paid support and managed or consulting services, contact Percona Sales.
+For paid support and managed or consulting services , contact Percona Sales.

-Release date: September 5, 2022
+Release date: September 6, 2022 Installation: Installing Percona Distribution for PostgreSQL

 Percona Distribution for PostgreSQL is a collection of tools to assist you in managing PostgreSQL.
 Percona Distribution for PostgreSQL installs PostgreSQL and complements it by a selection of extensions that enable solving essential practical tasks efficiently.